-If that isn't enough and you still want to pay nothing for web hosting, out of the 18 free website providers that we compiled, only eight of them (less than half) actually delivered the full hosting package you'll need for your site, and only six made our list of the best free website hosting services.
+If that isn't enough and you still want to pay nothing for web hosting, out of the 18 free website hosting services we've tested, only eight of them deliver the full hosting package you'll require for your website and only seven made our list of the best free web hosting providers.